wangyi-fudan/wyhash/README.md

 3:v3 code size have been halfed.
 The big switch disappears, thanks to xxh3's idea for finalization.

+4:v3 comes with wyhash32 function that is 32-bit-machine efficient.

 It closes to the perfection.
 Cheers!